*“La Dolce Far Niente.”

-Do you remember and want to re-live those easy-flow days when you simply toddled alone in the woods; in gardens caressing flowers and plants, listening to the whisper of leaves. looking at the sparkling stars on a clear, dark blue sky?
+Do you remember and want to re-live those easy-flow days when you simply toddled alone in the woods; in gardens caressing flowers and plants, listening to the whisper of leaves. looking at the sparkling stars in a clear, dark blue sky?
 When did you see fireflies dancing under a tree?.
 When were you just relaxing on a comfortable perch in an open verandah, looking at the sky and wondering where the birds are flying to?

 When did you, if ever, sleep in a home laid out on the pattern of a tribal hut, soaking in the plain beauty and purity of rough limestone washed walls adorned with photos or paintings between tastefully selected curtains; simple cemented floors with terracotta borders, and windows and doors ornately sketched with dancing figures, flowers and birds?
 When did you lie comfortably in bed just looking out to a green, green world?

 At Svanir, you can do just that and more.
 You can walk over to a fruit tree patch, un-contaminated with chemical pesticides or artificial fertilizers, and pluck the juiciest, seasonal offerings of nature, and then without bothering about the frustrating persuasions of a clock, sit under a tree and relish its original nature gifted taste.
-If you come during a non-fruiting season, you can join the household caring for the plants, removing grasses and weeds from their base or spraying natural neem-karanja liquid to keep insects away….resolving that you will return again during the fruiting season..
+If you come during a non-fruiting season, you can join the household caring for the plants, removing grasses and weeds from their base or spraying natural neem-karanja liquid to keep insects away….resolving that you will return during the fruiting season…

-You can always walk over to our fully organic kitchen garden, grown with tender care and pluck a bhindi, perhaps or a cucumber or a bitter gourd and then take it to the kitchen for preparing that special dish that your mother used to lovingly cook for you …so many decades ago.
+You can always walk over to our fully organic kitchen garden, grown with tender care and pluck a bhindi, perhaps a cucumber or a bitter gourd and then take it to the kitchen for preparing that special dish that your mother used to lovingly cook for you …so many decades ago.
 Of course, Indrani would plead with you to teach her the recipe and knowing her, show you the very next day, her adaptation of it.
-The chief tester would, however be baby Ishaan.
+The chief tester would however be baby Ishaan.
 His immediate expression would tell you what he has thought of it!

 Would the other guest just watch?
 Certainly not.
 They too would join in with their versions for the next meal ….and we can all have a great time.
-Nothing like foody time in life, you would surely agree.
+Nothing like a foody time in life, you would surely agree.
 Indrani would make available to you one of the two kitchens for all this excitement.
-Soumya and I for one, would wait patiently just around the dining hall for that call, “Lunch is served”!
+Soumya and I for one would wait patiently just around the dining hall for that call, “Lunch is served”!

 Your children, who may have read of farms and natural gardens but have not entered one can establish a bonding with unhurried and undemanding nature, and the peace she brings.
-Through their natural instinct and eyes and spurred on by the force of fresh-air-inhaled lungs they would discovery nature’s interactive character.
+Through their instinct and eyes and spurred on by the force of fresh-air-inhaled lungs they would discover nature’s interactive character.
 Is that a butterfly or a moth they may ask?
-When city lights are not there to obscure their vision they may ask, “Papa, what is that star?” or just remark, “I have never seen so many stars…. is that how the night sky really looks?
-Would we adults have an answer…..or would we be thinking of the last para of the “Ever So Important Project Report”?.
+When city lights are not there to obscure their vision they may ask, “Papa, what is that star?” or just remark, “I have never seen so many stars…. is that how the night sky looks?
+Would we adults have an answer…..or would we be thinking of the last part of the “Ever So Important Project Report”?.
 We are told that some children in western countries still believe that milk comes from a vending machine!

 “We are so fond of being out among nature because it has no opinions about us”, said Nietzsche, the German philosopher.
 I would like to add that nature always gives, never takes, even when apparently in a calamity or death, we tend to think otherwise.
 It is just that we must have the heart and the widest of concepts to know this.
 We at Svanir are privileged to share our non-materialistic wealth with you.
 Please come and enrich our minds too, in the process of viewing and understanding.
 Please find time … including in the rainy season when nature is verdantly rich and its creatures are most active.
 Come and see the fireflies.”The best things in life are not things,” Art Buchwald.